 Poshmark is better than eBay if you don’t want to deal with the hassle of shipping.
 I’ll talk about this more in a later post, but they charge a flat shipping rate of $6.95 for 2-3 day delivery up to 5 lbs.
 The buyer automatically pays the shipping cost and your only hassle is making sure you have the correct packaging.

-Here’s why I choose Poshmark over eBay: There were a pair of NWT Old Navy jeans that had been sitting in my Poshmark closet, unsold.
+Here’s why I choose Poshmark over eBay: There was a pair of NWT Old Navy jeans that had been sitting in my Poshmark closet, unsold.
 I’d picked them up at the Bins and I decided I just wanted them gone.
 Shipping is confusing, and even though I’d weighed the jeans beforehand when I went to buy the postage, I ended up paying almost exactly what the buyer had sent me to cover the whole transaction – meaning I sent away a brand new pair of jeans and made less than a dollar on them.
 I’m sure there’s a learning curve, but I’m not down to lose a bunch of money while I figure it out.

 Poshmark vs Vinted, Mercari, other clothes reselling sites/apps

 Vinted is similar to Poshmark, but online.
 They have forums and encourage a lot of user engagement.
 There’s just not a huge buyer audience there.
 There’s a reason you won’t find a J. Crew store in a little Main Street shop in the middle of nowhere.
 If you’re selling a product you want people to buy, you should probably sell it where the buyers are.
 This is why so many big name stores have been closing lately.
-The buyers are not walking into their doors, the buyers are shopping online.
+The buyers are not walking through their doors, the buyers are shopping online.

 As for the other reselling sites and apps, I just don’t have time to manage that.
 Cross posting, making sure the inventories are accurate..
 I just have not the time.
 Instead of spreading my energy thin by learning a zillion different selling tools, I’ve chosen to focus on ONE: Poshmark.
 If you want to learn more, here is a post about selling on Mercari and here is one about selling on Vinted.